slamora/brackets-wiki/Collecting End of Sprint Stats.md

 We normally don't report the number of issues fixed, because (a) it's hard to distinguish legacy bugs vs. bugs that were both opened _and_ closed within the one sprint's lifecycle, and (b) we often forget to tag every bug with a sprint milestone, leading to varying degrees of undercount.

-But you can get a _rough_ number via a "closed issues" milestone query on GitHub -- something of the form https://github.com/adobe/brackets/issues?labels=&milestone=10&state=closed.
-(Note that the milestone number is _not_ equal to the sprint number - it's typically `(sprint number - 12)`).
+But you can get a _rough_ number via a "closed issues" milestone query on GitHub -- something of the form https://github.com/adobe/brackets/issues?q=is%3Aclosed+milestone%3A%22Release+0.44%22.

 ## Stats for the sprint about to be EOL'ed